-(d) Contingent Funding Availability for Across-the Board Salary Increase for 2019-2020.
-An additional ATB increase of one and a quarter percent (1.25%) to an employee's base salary for 2019-2020 shall be contingent upon the University's receiving sufficient new recurring legislative or performance funding to fund the salary increase for the 2019-2020 budget year.
-For base increases, the annual funding must be from new recurring funds able to be expended on faculty salaries in excess of the prior year's base funding.
-If insufficient funding is received, this section [Article 23.3d] shall become void and re-opened for negotiations by the parties on August 16, 2019.
-Should the funds meet the contingency language, effective September 20, 2019 for the 2019-2020 (distributed on pay date 10/11/2019) year, each eligible employee shall receive a one and a quarter percent (1.25%) increase to the employee's base salary.
-This increase will be calculated using the employee's salary as of September 20, 2019.
-An employee shall be eligible if the employee's most recent annual evaluation, if provided, was Satisfactory or above; the employee was in an employment relationship (not OPS) with the University prior to May 7, 2019; and the employee remains in a continual employment relationship at the date of implementation.
-Employees employed in 2017-18 that meet the above qualifications and were not evaluated shall be provided with an evaluation for the period and shall be eligible for the increase.
+(2) Effective April 15, 2022 for the 2021-2022 (distributed on pay date May 6, 2022) year, each eligible Education and General (E&G) employee whose salary is less than \$48,500 shall receive a 3.5% increase to the employee's base salary.
+This increase will be calculated using the employee's salary as of April 14, 2022.
+An employee shall be eligible if the employee's most recent annual evaluation, if provided, was Satisfactory or above; the employee was in an in-unit employment relationship (not OPS) with the University prior to May 7, 2021; and the employee remains in a continual in-unit employment relationship at the date of implementation.
+Employees employed in 2020-2021 that meet the above gualifications and were not evaluated shall be provided with an evaluation for the period and shall be eligible for the increase.